Zia-Said/GE_Data_Analytics_Virtual_Internship_Tasks_1-2_Solutions/README.md

 •	Data Engineering: Using data engineering to combine full-flight engine data, part manufacturing data, airport location data to create a data lake our analysts can use.

-•	Data Visualization: Use data to create a run chart and KPI (key performance indicators) tables based off of simulated Aviation data.
+•	Data Visualization: Use data to create a run chart and KPI (key performance indicators) tables based off of simulated Aviation data to ensure quality control.